How much is PMI on a mortgage?

 But, typically, you have to pay a one-time super-premium of 1.75% of the loan value when you close.
 And, after that, 0.85% annually, payable monthly.

 But there’s a catch.
 With conventional mortgages, you can stop paying PMI when your loan balance falls to 80% of your home’s original purchase price.
-But, with FHA ones, you remain on the hook for the entire term of your loan unless you move home or refinance.
+But, with FHA ones, you remain on the hook for the entire life of the loan unless you move home or refinance.

 There are two relevant good points about this program: